simonipiponi/ae-text-expression-selector/README.md

-# After Effects Expression Selector
+# After Effects Text Expression Selector

 ## How it works